A Namekian in Halkeginia

 This was further compounded by their strong suspicion that the Namekian hadn't even shown entirely what he was capable of, making the idea seem even more outrageous the more they thought about it.

-As for Piccolo himself, he could already see the cogs beginning to turn in their minds, the distant look in both Louise and Siesta's eyes telling him all he needed to know; but he wasn't done just yet.
+As for Piccolo, he could already see the cogs beginning to turn in their minds, the distant look in both Louise and Siesta's eyes telling him all he needed to know; but he wasn't done just yet.

 "Now, before either of you get any ideas, let me make it perfectly clear why I'm giving you this choice," he barked, the hard edge to his tone snapping the girls from their trance-like state.
 Once he had their attention, he began his explanation.

 "In your case," Piccolo began, pointing towards Louise.
 "We both know I won't be sticking around forever.
 After all, I fully intend on returning to my own world, which means I won't be here to protect you.
-So, to ensure your continued protection, I can teach you to protect yourself."
+So, I figure the best way I can protect you, is to teach you to protect yourself."

 "As for you," He continued, turning towards Siesta.
-"Despite what little I've seen, there's something oddly familiar about the martial arts you're practising, so I want to find out why that is.
-Besides, it would be a shame to let the kind of potential I'm sensing from within you go to waste, to be perfectly honest."
+"Despite what little I've seen, there's something oddly familiar about the martial arts you practise, so I want to find out why that is.
+Besides, it would be a waste to let the kind of potential I'm sensing from within you be squandered, to be perfectly honest."

 "Now be warned: the training itself won't simply be some one-day or one-week routine to unlock your potential," the Namekian began, the look in his eyes practically boring a hole through his young summoner and the raven-haired maid.
-"This training will make you hurt; it will make you bleed; and it will push you to the breaking point: mentally, physically, spiritually, and then some."
+"My training will make you hurt; it will make you bleed; and it will push you to the breaking point: mentally, physically, spiritually... and then some."

 Louise and Siesta instinctively stepped backwards, exchanging looks of uncertainty as they tried to imagine what kind of sadistic torture Piccolo was hinting at.

 "If you accept my training, then you're in it for the long haul." he barked again, his continued glare causing them to recoil again.
 "Furthermore you only get one shot at this.
-There won't be any quitting halfway through, if you suddenly find it too hard or too painful: if you commit to this, then you will see it through to the end, even if I have to drag your unconscious asses there myself."
+If you commit to this, then you will see it through to the end, even if I have to drag your unconscious asses there myself."

 "However, that doesn't mean I won't tolerate mistakes.
 After all, that's a central part of learning: you try, you either succeed or fail, and depending on the outcome, you either learn from your mistakes and improve, or simply move on to the next challenge."
 The Z Fighter paused, gauging their reactions, and giving them a chance to process his warnings.
 After all, if they were going to take up his offer, then he was going to make damn sure they were knew exactly what they were getting themselves into.
-"However, I won't tolerate any half-assed bullshit.
-So, if you decide it's too hard or too tough, you're more than welcome to quit – but be warned: there won't be a second chance."
+"However, I won't tolerate any half-assed bullshit either.
+So, if you decide it's too hard or too tough, then you're more than welcome to quit."

-"In short, if you undertake my training, then it's all or nothing," The Namekian finished, his steely gazed still locked on the two girls before him.
+"But be warned: you won't get a second chance.
+So, if you decide to undertake my training, then it's all or nothing," The Namekian finished, his steely gazed still locked on the two girls before him.
 "Understood?"

 Another pause followed, this time longer than before.
 Louise and Siesta continued to gaze at Piccolo with great apprehension, unsure of what to make of what he had just told them.

-One on hand, here was the pinkette's exceptionally powerful familiar, offering to train them how to fight like he did, and to harness a similar power to his own.
-On the other hand, he was explicitly warning them that he would put them though near literal hell in doing so.
+One on hand, here was the pinkette's exceptionally powerful familiar, offering to train them how to fight like he did, and to harness a power similar to his own.
+On the other hand, he was explicitly warning them that he would put them though near literal hell in order to do so.

 "Good," Piccolo smirked.
 At least they understood what was in store for them... or so he hoped.
 Besides, even if they didn't right now, they soon would if they decided to accept his offer.
-"Now, seeing as this is a big decision to make, I'm not going to ask for an answer right away.
-So, take some time to think about it, and we'll decide what to do later.
+"Now, since I understand this is a big decision to make, I won't ask for an answer right away.
+So, take some time to think about it, and you can decide what to do later.
 Clear?"